 Welcome to the King Ed’s music website.
 I look forward to seeing all you year 11s in September.
-Usually we set a few tasks at induction day for the summer break.
-Given that you have a bit more time, I have put together some tasks for you to complete before you start your A level music course.
-There are some history, listening, composition and research tasks for you to have a go at.
+Usually we set a few tasks at induction day for the summer break those, along with a few other things are on this page.

 [Note for non-King Eds students.
 This is particularly focused on the Eduqas A level course but the tasks are of more general use]

 If you are joining us in September, you might find the following documents useful:

 When we start the A level course we begin with a module called Starting Points in which we review basic theory through some simple composition tasks.
 We will go over keys, triads, dissonance etc. but I do presume some basic knowledge.
 One option is to have a go at the free Open University Basic Theory (approx. grade 1-3) course, for which you can print out a certificate of completion.